Gogi213/arb1/docs/overall_architecture/architecture.md

     *   **Data Ingestion:** Establishes real-time WebSocket connections to multiple exchanges (e.g., Binance, Bybit, Gate.io) to subscribe to price and trade streams.
     *   **Real-time Broadcasting:** Calculates arbitrage spreads and streams this data via a WebSocket server (`ws://localhost:5000/ws/realtime_charts`).
 This serves as a data source for other components.
     *   **Historical Persistence:** Asynchronously writes raw market data to a data lake (`/data/market_data`) in Parquet format.
 This data is intended for offline analysis.
-*   **Architectural Note:** The project contains a known "competing consumers" flaw, which results in the persisted Parquet files being incomplete.
+*   **Architectural Note:** The project **previously** contained a "competing consumers" flaw.
+This has been **fixed** by creating separate, independent data channels for each consumer, ensuring that both the real-time analysis and the data persistence services receive 100% of the data.

 ### 1.2. `trader` (The Execution Engine)